MoDOT Roadwork - KCHI Radio

 Grundy County

-US 65 – Bridge rehabilitation project over Route 6 in Trenton, through December.
-Temporary traffic signals will guide motorists through the work zone.
+US 65 – Bridge rehabilitation project over Route 6 in Trenton, through January.
+Temporary traffic signals will guide motorist through the work zone.
 A 17-foot width restriction is in place.

 Route W – CLOSED for a bridge replacement project at the Gees Creek Bridge, south of Route F, through early April 2023.